Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/delay_degradation.md

 ![degradation2](../assets/delay_degradation2.svg)

-# A multi-next-delay example
+# A multiple delay reactions example

-Then we can extend the model to multi-next-delay.
+Then we can extend the model to multiple delay reactions, i.e. mutiple delay channels having simultaneous delay reactions.

 The model is defined as follows: 1. $C:\emptyset \rightarrow X_A$; 2. $\gamma : X_A \rightarrow \emptyset $ ; 3. $\beta : X_A \rightarrow  X_{I1}+X_{I2}$, which triggers $X_{I1},X_{I2}\rightarrow \emptyset $ after $\tau$ time; 4. $\gamma : X_{I1} \rightarrow \emptyset $; 5. $\gamma : X_{I2} \rightarrow \emptyset $.
 The 4th and 5th reactions will cause the delay channel to change its state during a schduled delay reaction.